-Candidates, intending to apply for CWE PO/MT-IV should ensure that they fulfil the minimum eligibility criteria specified by IBPS in this advertisement:
+Candidates, intending to apply for CWE PO should ensure that they fulfill the minimum eligibility criteria specified by IBPS in this advertisement

 A candidate must be either –

 (ii) a subject of Nepal or

 (iv) a Tibetan Refugee who came over to India before 1st January 1962 with the intention of permanently settling in India or